 "There are two reasons for co-sleeping," NSF spokeswoman Jodi Mindell, author of Sleeping Through the Night, says.
 "One is a family lifestyle decision; it's important to the parents.
 Reason two is reactive co-sleeping.
 You don't really want them there, but it's easier than having to solve a problem at 2 a.m.
 No matter which you do, at some point, you'll want to make a change."

 Switching a nighttime routine can be difficult because biology isn't on your side.
 Child sleep expert James McKenna, PhD, professor of anthropology at the University of Notre Dame, says, "There's nothing wrong with parents, or children, if they can't get their kids to sleep all night.
 Sleep is a flexible behavior.
 People needed to be able to wake up back when we had predators and nighttime was dangerous.
 And children who wake seek out their parents."

 At the Higdon household, after three nights of a new bedtime routine -- involving nightlights, bedtime stories, music, and talking about the bedroom as a safe place filled with love -- Kaylee and Gracie were falling asleep in their own beds and sleeping in their own room all night.
 "Gracie told me I was right," Karen says.
 "There are no monsters in the room, and she loves sleeping there."

-Here's how to transition your child to sleep in his own bed all night:
+Here's how to transition your child to sleep in their own bed all night:

-It's easier to train a toddler to sleep in his room when he's in a crib, since he won't be able to get out of bed and look for you.
+It's easier to train a toddler to sleep in their room when they are in a crib, since they won't be able to get out of bed and look for you.
 "If a child in a bed thinks he can visit you at bedtime," child sleep consultant Dana Obleman, author of The Sleep Sense Program, says, "it can turn into a game, and that's usually when problems occur."